 While a juvenile is in the custody of the Kansas Department of Corrections(KDOC) Juvenile Services Division, he/she will be assigned a case manager who is responsible for the placement and monitoring of the juvenile's needs and progress.
 The case manager will have ongoing contact with parents, placement providers, counselors, and school officials while responsible for the writing of a Case Supervision Plan which will guide the progress of the juvenile's treatment.

-KDOC is responsible for payment of the majority of the costs associated with these services, in conjuction with Medicaid.
+KDOC is responsible for payment of the majority of the costs associated with these services, in conjunction with Medicaid.
 However, this does not preclude the parents' rights and responsibilities to provide for their children.
-The State of Kansas has mandated that an order of support be imlemented for every child who is placed into KDOC custody.
+The State of Kansas has mandated that an order of support be implemented for every child who is placed into KDOC custody.

 If you have more questions, please visit our Frequently Asked Questions.